When My Body “Failed” Me: My Natural Birth Story

 Around 30 hours hit when my midwife called another midwife and they both decided I should go to the hospital because my baby’s heart rate had dropped and labor wasn’t progressing right.
 I was now frozen in one position in so much pain that I knew it couldn’t be real.
 It had to be a dream.

-I wasn’t afraid until they told me to go to the hospital.
-Because I thought doctors would want to slice me open and take my baby out the unnatural way and ruin my birth plan.
+I hadn’t felt fear up until they told me to go to the hospital.
+Because I thought doctors would want to cut me open and take my baby out the unnatural way and ruin my birth plan.
 I couldn’t have a C section.
 Never.
-Over my dead body.

 I now find it interesting that all the books that I had read about birthing without fear hadn’t prepared me for the fear that they fostered inside me— the fear of the hospital.
 The fear of doctors.
 Medical bondage and all that.